HostMonster Review – Difficult to Recommend Over Most of Its Sister Companies

 HostMonster offers a standard 30-day money-back guarantee on all its hosting plans.
 The policy doesn’t apply to monthly plans or non-hosting services like domain registrations and optional add-ons.

 HostMonster is a company that’s hard to recommend to most users.
 The prices are above average, the performance is fairly mediocre, and the features are pretty standard.
 On the other hand, the company does have good uptimes and customer support, so it’s not all bad.
-Plus, you do get good value for your money if you can afford signing up for a 3-year contract, although only during the first term.
+Plus, you do get good value for your money if you can afford to sign up for a 3-year contract, although only during the first term.
 But while the company seems focused primarily on its shared hosting plans, we actually found the VPS packages to be much more appealing.
 HostMonster’s virtual private servers are a bargain if you don’t take into account the fact that they don’t include SSD storage.